 To compound the matter, most Chinese (due to cultural reasons) eat primarily or in some cases only fresh food from local markets.
 Across China, local markets lack safety regulations, are incredibly unsanitary, and will undoubtedly help spread the disease.
 Buyers and sellers in these traditional open-air markets typically poke and prod the produce with their bare hands to determine if they are going to buy it, after dozens or maybe hundreds of people touched it where their bare hands.

 One of the ridiculously short-sighted elements of Chinese culture is the blind pursuit of social harmony, which is seen almost as the cardinal value in Chinese society.
 Provincial governments have suppressed news and figures about the spread of the disease not only to the rest of the world, but to their own people, and doctors are allegedly being told to keep things on the down-low.
 In the city of Wuhan, not two days after the announcement of 59 coronavirus cases, a community banquet was held for 100,000 people.
-If even a single infected person attended that meal, it’s possible that many thousands or tens of thousands of infections resulted.
+If even a single infected person attended that meal, it’s possible that many tens hundreds of infections resulted.

 Ultimately the People’s Republic of China lacks the robustness and haste to deal with a viral epidemic as serious as this one, and in the end it will be China which suffers the most and fights the longest.
 Even with cases popping up all across the world, in Europe to Africa to Japan and the United States, the free and open flow of information on the internet and in the press, as well as the developed culture and widespread education on the matter will likely cause the Wuhan Virus to remain marginal and detained outside of China.

 I do fear that despite the capabilities of western response efforts, the disease could spread to hundreds of thousands or even millions, especially due to the lengthy incubation period and heightened rate of contagion.
 In the end, what matters is we learn from this crisis so that when the next plague erupts, we are prepared.